drewkhoury/docker-datacenter/docs/EXTRAS.md

 ```

 If you have authentication issues when doing a `docker push` make sure the repository is named EXACTLY the same as the image you're trying to push, and that the repo exists with the correct user access applied to it.

+General dtr troubleshooting can be done with `cd /usr/local/etc/dtr/logs && tail -f *`.

 ## Interlock Notes